 SCHC’s Community Hospice Program team is dedicated to providing compassionate, respectful and holistic care for individuals and families in Scarborough who are living with life-limiting illness and grief.

 The PPSMC is part of the Community Hospice Program.
-Hospice Palliative Care is a philosophy of care that informs how we work with people who are diagnosed with a progressive, life threatening illness.
+Hospice Palliative Care is a philosophy of care that informs how we work with people who are diagnosed with a progressive, life-limiting illness.
 Hospice is a continuum of services that aims to relieve pain and suffering and works to support the best possible quality of life until the end of life (and beyond for family).

-Who do they work with?
+Who does the PPSMC work with?

 What Services Are Offered?

 Linking to collaborative palliative services & resources across the continuum of care

 NOTE: PPSMC clients are healthcare providers.
 The consultant role is neither an emergency nor primary care service.